You’re in the market for a cheap Chromebook.

 There are definitely higher-spec models available for a cheaper price that’s comparable to this, however, they’re all used.
 The point is that you can grab this new (although it’s kind of hard to find one now, but you still can).

-For the sake of this review, we’re reviewing the cheapest Chromebook you can buy that’s brand new.
+For the sake of this review, we’ll be reviewing it brand-new.
 Unopened.
 Factory condition.

 So, let’s get it on.

 Here’s our official review of the Hisense 11.6” C11NB Chromebook.

 (If you’re looking for other cheap laptops, we have a buyer’s guide for Chromebooks under $200).

 Upon unboxing, we noticed that this laptop is definitely a little heavier than other similar laptops.

 We checked the specs and it weighs in at 2.6 pounds, which is about 0.2lbs heavier than your average Chromebook’s weight.

 Surprisingly, the 0.2lb difference is noticeable- believe it or not.